-The provision is sequenced to enable trainees to revisit key aspects which increase in complexity affording continuous improvement to their practice.
+The provision is sequenced to enable trainees to revisit key aspects to support the improvement of their practice.

-Stage One focuses on the fundamentals of practice with Stage Two shifting to the wider professional landscape of the sector and research and refining practice.
-This allows the application of classroom/centre-based learning with the yearlong teaching practice modules.
+The course focuses on the fundamentals of practice and promotes the application of classroom/centre-based learning with the yearlong teaching practice module.